jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 Driven by the bus master and tristated by inactive bus masters.
 The CPU Local Bus devices may drive this signal with either TTL or LVTTL level logic.

 **_TBI** (Tranfer Burst Inhibit)
-Driven by the target device.
+Driven by the target device and tristated by inactive target devices.
 Inhibits a burst cycle in favor of individual data transfers.
 LVTTL.

 **_TCI** (Tranfer Cache Inhibit)
-Driven by the target device.
+Driven by the target device and tristated by inactive target devices.
 Inhibits caching of data from a data transfer burst cycle.
 LVTTL.

 **_TEA** (Tranfer Error Acknowledge)
-Driven by the target device.
+Driven by the target device and tristated by inactive target devices.
 Asserted with **_DSACKx** to indicate a retry condition exists or asserted alone to indicate a cycle request cannot be completed.
 LVTTL.

 **TT(1..0)** (Transfer Type)
 These are the MC68040/MC68060 transfer type signals.
 Driven by the bus master and tristated by inactive bus masters.
 CPU Local Bus devices may drive these signals with either TTL or LVTTL level logic.